Article and photography by Iris Fischer-McMorrow

 Harlow’s Pub is a local institution, a place where musicians and artists gather to enjoy good food and beer with local music.
 The feel is eclectic; from the British phone booth decorating the corner to the 70’and 80’s memorabilia filling the walls.
 It is no doubt a unique spot to unwind after a good hike.
 If it’s a sunny day, the outdoor patio is a great place to sit back and rest after a day on the mountain.

 Don’t ignore the middle of this amazing state.
 The lakes here are famous, and when surrounded by fall foliage, this part of New Hampshire is filled with striking views.

 Mount Kearsarge is one of the oldest mountains in the state.
-The summit offers beautiful views of Mount Cardigan and Sunapee, and on a clear day, you can see into the White Mountains.
-Easy trails right to the summit are accessible from Rollins State Park, but don’t cheat.
+The summit offers beautiful views of Mount Cardigan and Sunapee, and on a clear day, you can see the White Mountains.
+Easy trails right to the summit are accessible from Rollins State Park but don’t cheat.
 Instead, start from a different location and hike a trail that winds up the side of Kearsage.
-To do so, leave from Winslow State Park, and take the Barlow Trail for a 1.7 mile hike each way.
-Along the trail you will catch beautiful views of Mount Cardigan and Ragged Mountain.
+To do so, leave from Winslow State Park, and take the Barlow Trail for a 1.7-mile hike each way.
+Along the trail, you will catch beautiful views of Mount Cardigan and Ragged Mountain.